ibm-cloud-docs/power-iaas/instance_metadata_pvs.md

 Access to the metadata service is disabled by default.
 You can enable access to the metadata service for your VSIs by using the {{site.data.keyword.powerSys_notm}} user interface, API, or the CLI.

-The metadata service provides the following APIs:
+The metadata service provides the following API endpoints:

-* **Identity APIs** provides identity access tokens and IAM access tokens.
+* **Identity endpoints** provides identity access tokens and IAM access tokens.
 You need an identity access token to access and retrieve metadata information.
 To access other {{site.data.keyword.cloud_notm}} IAM-enabled services, you can generate an IAM token by using the identity access token.
-For example, you can use the Identity API to create a short-lived IAM token for writing to an {{site.data.keyword.cos_full_notm}} bucket.
+For example, you can use the identity endpoints to create a short-lived IAM token for writing to an {{site.data.keyword.cos_full_notm}} bucket.

-* **Metadata API** provides access to the metadata for a VSI. {{site.data.keyword.powerSys_notm}} supports the instance metadata API, which returns information about the VSI including the instance ID, name, CRN, workspace information, and network configuration.
+* **Metadata endpoint** provides access to the metadata for a VSI. {{site.data.keyword.powerSys_notm}} supports the instance metadata endpoint, which returns information about the VSI including the instance ID, name, CRN, workspace information, and network configuration.

 For more information about using these APIs, refer to the {{site.data.keyword.powerSys_notm}} [Metadata and Identity API](https://cloud.ibm.com/apidocs/power-cloud-metadata-identity){: external} documentation.